philwhiles/frettler/README.md

 A fretboard is a fretboard, and frettler can handle any number of strings with any tuning.
 For each instrument mentioned it has a default number of strings and their standard tunings.

-The instrument 'banjo' will assume the fifth string starts at the fifth fret - if you want the display for a banjo having all strings full length, just use any instrument other than banjo with --strings A,B,C,etc.
+The instrument `banjo` will assume the fifth string starts at the fifth fret - if you want the display for a banjo having all strings full length, just use any instrument other than banjo with `--strings A,B,C,etc`.

 ### Required Arguments - Instrument Commands
 When you want Frettler to display a scale or chord on a fretboard, in this order:

-1. Instrument - 'guitar', 'banjo', 'mandolin', 'bassguitar' or 'ukelele'
+1. Instrument - `guitar`, `banjo`, `mandolin`, `bassguitar` or `ukelele`
-1. View - 'horizontal' (fretboard view) or 'vertical' (vertical diagram akin to chord charts, which can also display scales)
+1. View - `horizontal` (fretboard view) or `vertical` (vertical diagram akin to chord charts, which can also display scales)
-1. Root - the note of the scale or chord you want. ie 'C' or 'Ds' or 'Eb' - note the 's' indicates a sharp, the 'b' indicates a flat.
+1. Root - the note of the scale or chord you want. ie `C` or `Ds` or `Eb` - note the 's' indicates a sharp, the 'b' indicates a flat.
-1. Pattern - for the scale or chord ie 'scale_major' or 'chord_min9'
+1. Pattern - for the scale or chord ie `scale_major` or `chord_min9`

 ### Optional Arguments - Instrument Commands
-- -s or --strings followed by your preferred tuning to override the instruments default tuning.
-Need to use drop D tuning? just use '-s D,A,D,G,B,E'.
+- `-s` or `--strings` followed by your preferred tuning to override the instruments default tuning.
+Need to use drop D tuning? just use `-s D,A,D,G,B,E`.
 (If you regularly want to use a non default string setup, see below)
-- -f or --frets N will display either horizontal or vertical views with N frets instead of the default 12 for each instrument.
+- `-f` or `--frets` N will display either horizontal or vertical views with N frets instead of the default 12 for each instrument.
-- -i or --intervals an optional flag which makes Frettler display the note intervals(*) instead of the default note name.
+- `-i` or `--intervals` an optional flag which makes Frettler display the note intervals(*) instead of the default note name.
-- -m or --mono an optional flag which will make Frettler display its diagrams without colour.
+- `-m` or `--mono` an optional flag which will make Frettler display its diagrams without colour.
-- -c or --chords will calculate and list the diatonic chords in the scale (Chord name and notes).
+- `-c` or `--chords` will calculate and list the diatonic chords in the scale (Chord name and notes).
-- -v or --verbose will print out some explanatory info about Frettlers decision making, see below.
+- `-v` or `--verbose` will print out some explanatory info about Frettlers decision making, see below.
-- -o or --octaves will colourize the notes or intervals according to the relative octave (**)
+- `-o` or `--octaves` will colourize the notes or intervals according to the relative octave (**)

 (*) The interval labels use the following convention :
 - P1 - perfect unison/root